ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

 be significantly more difficult with this mod, so consider choosing a lower difficulty than you normally would.
 4. Open the world in single player or multiplayer
-5. When you're ready, open chat, and enter "/apstart" to start the game
+5. When you're ready, open chat, and enter `/apstart` to start the game.

 ## Commands